 Portugal is an ancient nation, and was once the crossroads of ancient Romans, Greeks and Carthaginians.
-It blossomed into a nation in the 12thcentury, casting off the Middle Ages, and took to the sea to explore and build trade.
+It blossomed into a nation in the 12th century, casting off the Middle Ages, and took to the sea to explore and build trade.
 So, if you are thinking of relocating, here is your cheat sheet:

 For a relatively small nation, Portugal has more than its fair share of places listed as World Heritage.
 Today there are 18 sites in Portugal, including historic centers, archaeological sites, cultural landscapes, natural parks and intangible heritage.